 All happiness depends upon a leisurely breakfast

 We had sticky rice for dinner today.
 Both Arkensen and Nanzaro said that they love this a lot because it’s tasty.
 I think that it not only tastes good, it looks good too.

-The main ingredients for this dish are glutinous rice, chinese sausage, shitake mushrooms, dried shrimp, shallots and garlic.
+The main ingredients for this dish are glutinous rice, Chinese sausage, shitake mushrooms, dried shrimp, shallots and garlic.
 Suanne got this recipe originally from her younger sister.
 Here are the before and after preparation shots of the ingredients:

 For serving of 4:

-- 4 chinese sausages, diced
+- 4 Chinese sausages, diced

-- 4 dried shiitake mushrooms, reconstitued, diced
+- 4 dried shiitake mushrooms, reconstituted, diced

 - a small handful of dried shrimps, soaked and chopped